|Master Plan Project

 A Community Master Plan:

-The Master Plan is NOT a zoning bylaw, a subdivision regulation, a budget, a capital improvement program or other regulatory document.
+The Master Plan is NOT a zoning ordinance, a subdivision regulation, a budget, a capital improvement program or other regulatory document.
 It is meant to be the basis for the preparation of these elements.
+For more information, see the Frequently Asked Questions page.

 - tells a community what it looks like today and what direction it has decided it wants to go for the future; it includes assessments of existing resources and issues, projections of future conditions and needs, and consideration of collective goals and desires